What is durability of concrete?

 The presence of organic substances may react with concrete internally and damage the ingredient like steel, quality of cement, etc.

 Aggregate contains more than 50% part of the concrete structure.
-It doesnt mean that for higher strength of concrete we should provide larger size of aggregate.
+It doesn’t mean that for higher strength concrete, we should provide a larger size of aggregate.

 The most important ingredient is cement.
-Cement is binding materials of structure so, No structure are possible to construct without cement.
+Cement is the binding material of structure so, No structure is possible to construct without cement.

 The cement used for R.C.C. work should be of good quality and measured by weight only, and not by volume.

 External Factors affecting durability of concrete

 - Concrete Facing a very hot or cold climate may reduce the durability of concrete.

 - Concrete facing several impacts or sudden loads may affect the durability of the structure.